Apple unveils its fastest iMac and MacBook Pro models yet - Boston News, Weather, Sports | WHDH 7News

-(CNN) — Apple’s MacBook Pro lineup and colorful iMac computers just got even faster.
+(CNN) — Apple’s MacBook Pro lineup and colorful iMacs just got even faster.

-At an event livestreamed on Monday night, the company introduced its next-generation family of custom-made processors – the M3, M3 Pro and M3 Pro – to its 14-inch and 16-inch MacBook Pro laptops.
-It is also adding M3 chips to its 24-inch iMac line.
+At an event livestreamed on Monday night, the company introduced its next-generation family of custom-made processors – the M3, M3 Pro and M3 Pro Max – and along with it, a handful of new computers.

+The event’s tagline — “scary fast” — was an apparent nod to the unveiling of the next-generation silicon chip series, as well as the Halloween holiday Tuesday.
+In the beginning of the pre-recorded presentation, CEO Tim Cook appeared wearing all black within a dimly lit spot inside Apple’s Cupertino, California-based headquarters, standing in front of an apparent smoke machine.

+Although unveiling a new processor may not sound sexy, it will serve as the backbone to Apple’s latest products, enabling faster speeds and more capabilities than ever.
+For example, Apple said the M3 speeds are now up to 2.5x faster than on the M1 family of chips, and its core processing performance is up to 50% faster.
+The chips are built with 3 nanometer technology, which can support advanced graphics and artificial intelligence.

 “It will bring a whole new level of graphics to the Mac,” an Apple executive said during the event.
 “They are the most advanced chips ever built for a personal computer.”

-The event’s tagline — “scary fast” — was an apparent nod to the unveiling of the next-generation silicon chip series as well as the Halloween holiday Tuesday.
+During the presentation, Apple showed how an analysis could be conducted on an M3 device for complex tasks such as DNA/RNA sequencing, which can help detect early-stage cancers or help prevent pandemics, from anywhere in the world.

+The new 14-inch and 16-inch MacBook Pro laptops will sport the M3 Pro and M3 Pro Max chips.
+Although the models look the same as their predecessors, they will come in a new “space black” color, replacing space gray.
+The MacBook Pro option with the M3 Pro Max processor comes with up to 8 TB of storage, 128 GB of memory and is about 11 times faster than the fastest Intel-based MacBook Pro line, according to Apple.

-Apple said its new MacBook Pro lineup is 11 times faster than computers with rival Intel chips, promises 22 hours of battery life and a display that’s 25% brighter than its previous model.
-The MacBook Pro also comes in a new space black color.
+The models also promise 22 hours of battery life and a display that’s 25% brighter than its previous version.
+The 14-inch MacBook starts at $1,599; the 16-inch laptop will start at $2,499.

+Meanwhile, Apple is also adding M3 chips to its 24-inch iMac line.
+The model still features the same 4.5K retina display as before and is available in up to seven colors but the company says is now 2 times faster than the first-generation M1 iMac.
+The new M3-powered iMac starts at $1,299 and starts shipping next week.

 Over the past several years, the progression of Apple Silicon — the company’s custom-made silicon chip — has emerged as a significant storyline for Apple, culminating in the transition away from Intel chips.
 It’s also turned heads with the chips’ impressive performance in terms of processing, thermal efficiency and battery life.